 Green superfoods should not be packaged in plastic.
-Plastic cannot protect the contents from nutrient loss and can contaminate food.
+That’s because plastic cannot protect the contents from nutrient loss.
+Plastic can also contaminate food.
 CNN confirmed contamination five years ago with an article about toxic chemicals.
 The article discussed toxic chemicals contained in plastics.

 To Avoid Toxins, Eating Organic is Not Enough

 Many consumers recognize the danger of eating foods with GMO ingredients made from soy and corn.
 They avoid those foods so they can avoid residues of poisons used to kill weeds and pests.
-Unfortunately, even if you consume Certified Organic foods, if the foods are packaged in plastic, your diet may still contains toxins.
+Unfortunately, even if you consume Certified Organic foods, your diet may still contain toxins if you eat foods packaged in plastic.

-Although many chemicals are in plastics, two are of particular concern.
+Although plastics contain many chemicals, two are of particular concern.
 Phthalates make plastic containers pliable so you can squeeze them.
-BPA is found in hard plastic products.
-Both chemicals mayh pose cancer risks.
+BPA is another and is found in hard plastic products.
+Both chemicals may pose cancer risks.
 Both mimic natural hormones and fool the endocrine system.
 When ingested those even at very low levels, these chemicals can cause reproductive problems.
 Some companies claim their containers are BPA or phthalate-free, but plastic still contains other harmful chemicals.

 Plastic Offers No Protection from Oxidation

 Another problem with plastic containers and packets is nutrient loss through oxidation.
-To prevent it, superfoods should be packaged in oxygen-free glass bottles for maximum nutritional density.
+To prevent it, superfoods require oxygen-free glass bottles for maximum nutritional density.
 Superfoods in plastic containers or packets easily oxidize and lose potency.
 Even if a product had good quality when packaged, it oxidizes and loses quality while sitting in a warehouse or on a store shelf.

 Nutrient-dense green superfoods such as alfalfa and wheatgrass are particularly subject to oxidation.
 That’s why for 40 years, Pines has used oxygen-free glass bottles.